warricksothr/RustBuild/README.md

 systemd-nspawn /chroots/<name of container> /bin/bash ~/build-cargo.sh
 ```

-This will build the most recent nightly by, first botstrapping my oldest snapshot to build your own newer snapshot, then compiling a new rust from your new snapshot, finally building cargo from your snapshot and rustc.
+This will build the most recent nightly by, first bootstrapping my oldest snapshot to build your own newer snapshot, then compiling a new rust from your new snapshot, finally building cargo from your snapshot and rustc.
 These will all be uploaded to the root directory of the app folder for immediate use.

 Alternatively you can use the following to also build beta and stable releases